astreum/whitepaper/README.md

 ## Specification(v1)

 ### Accounts
+- Structure
+    - Address
+    - Details
-- Structure: Address & Details Hash.
+- Details
-- Details: Astro Notation List Format.
     - Balance
     - Counter
-    - Storage Hash
+    - Storage
 - The Standard Unit of Value is an Astr while the Smallest Unit is a Quark.
 - Value magnitudes:
     - 10^24: Yottaquark / Astr